pieroxy/conkw/ROADMAP.md

 # Roadmap
 Here are the things we have in mind for conkw.
 This is kind of my TODO list.

+## Next up

+* Work with the UI and API to be able to exploit the TailLogFileGrabber data.
+This will unleash the multi dimensional metrics.
+* This work will dig in the "Features" TODO list below.

 ## UI

 * Find a proper way to describe number formatting.
 This endless list of keywords isn't really nice.